microsoft/DeepSpeed/deepspeed/profiling/flops_profiler/README.md

 * ```"profile_top_num": 3```to set the number of top modules to print aggregated profile

-###  Without using the DeepSpeed runtime
+###  Without the DeepSpeed runtime

-The profiler can be used standalone outside of the deepspeed runtime.
+The flops-profiler can be used as a standalone package outside of the deepspeed runtime.
 #### Use the high level-API and run the model inference for profiling purpose

 ```python